thomaswp/tuxblocks/README.md

 	-Djava.library.path=target/natives

 The game should run successfully after this, and continue to work.
-If you run a mvn -clean on the project, however, you may have to run mvn install again.
+If you run a mvn clean on the project, however, you may have to run mvn install again.

 ### Android ###